CSA Security Guidance for Critical Areas of Focus in Cloud Computing v.4

 We need your feedback!

-Although we have a dedicated writing team, this is still a community project.
 The idea is to generate a cleaner and more consistent document than possible by solely relying on working groups to do their own writing, while still reflecting the collective wisdom of the community.

 All feedback and edits will be managed via GitHub so that all parts of the process are open and public.

 You don't need to use any special command-line GitHub tools for this project.
 GitHub's web interface will allow you to read documents, provide feedback, and participate.
 But feel free to use git tools if you know how.

 - Issues are the best way to add comments.
 The authors can read and respond to them directly.
 When leaving an issue. please list the line number for the start of any specific section you are commenting on.

 - Pull requests are for edits.
 We can't respond to all pull requests because our only options are to ignore a pull or merge the changes.
 For consistency's sake, it is very hard to accept pull requests directly.
 All pull requests will be reviewed, some will be merged, and those we cannot directly merge will be treated as an issue/comment and closed.
 This is just a practical necessity, considering how many people will eventually be providing feedback.

 For writing we are using the Markdown text format.
 If you want to edit and send pull requests you will need to learn Markdown (fortunately it's incredibly simple).
 GitHub renders Markdown directly, so unless you are actually editing content you won't need to learn it.